Learn how to build and run embedded Linux systems with the Yocto Project and OpenEmbedded.

 The Yocto Project provides an integrated environment to develop and debug custom embedded Linux systems, similar to the commercial embedded Linux development environments.

-At the end of this course, you will be ready to use the Yocto Project to develop your own embedded Linux system and the application running on it.
+At the end of this course, you will be ready to use the Yocto Project to develop your own embedded Linux system and the applications running on it.

 Here are the main topics that we cover: